 CIS program credentials and partnerships

-The CIS program is a CISCO Networking Academy and is one of only four colleges in Washington State to earn the prestigious endorsement of the Committee on National Security Systems for the 4011 INFOSEC certification.
+The CIS program is a Cisco Networking Academy and is one of only four colleges in Washington State to earn the prestigious endorsement of the Committee on National Security Systems for the 4011 INFOSEC certification.
 The Committee on National Security Systems (CNSS) also recently recognized WCC as meeting the national training standard for System Administrators, CNSSSI No. 4013 Entry Level.

 Students earning these certifications can demonstrate to employers that they have completed courses that meet national standards established by the National Security Agency (NSA).
 WCC is also a member of CyberWatch and CyberWatch West, consortia that are focused on building a stronger information security/assurance workforce.
-For more information about any of these partnerships, see more detail below.